hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - What are the main deployment patterns?
 What are the advs and disadvs of each?
 Which pattern should be considered first?
 - What should be performed by the deployment pipeline in each pattern?
 - What is Docker?
 What is the function of a Dockerfile?
 What is included in its content?
-- What are the necessary steps to push and run a docker image?
+- What are the necessary steps to push and run a Docker image?
 What are the common arguments in `docker run` command?
 - What is Kubernetes?
 What are its main functions?
 What are the main concepts and components in its architecture?
 - What are the steps to deploy a service using Kubernetes?
 How to make a service accessible from the outside of a cluster?
 - How to upgrade a running service in Kubernetes?
-How to rollback the deployment if bugs occur?
+How to roll back the deployment if bugs occur?
 - What is Istio?
 What are the key concepts and components in its architecture?
 How to utilize it to separate deployment from release?
 - What is AWS Lambda?
 What is the dif when deploying in Lambda comparing to other deployment patterns?
 - What are the dif ways to invoke a Lambda function?
 How to deploy and upgrade a Lambda function?